 I was looking for work when the Sefton @ Work job coach told me about the NHS Step Into Work programme being run by Mersey Care NHS Foundation Trust.
 I attended an open day at Southport JobCentre Plus where Mersey Care staff told us more about the course and job role.

 We had 12 days of training with The Growth Company, which included health and safety, infection control and food safety, then eight weeks on work placement with the facilities management team in Southport.

 My day involves cleaning patients’ rooms, clinical and ward areas, kitchen and dining areas, toilets and offices.
 I also handle waste disposal and am in charge of linen transportation.

 I do basic food preparation, monitor fridge and food temperature, and also collect the food locker to serve food to the patients who are on inpatient wards.

 I also run till operation and collect service user menu orders.

-The best bits are knowing I'm helping the patients, staff team and visitors by keeping every area clean for them.
+The best bit is knowing I'm helping the patients, staff team and visitors by keeping every area clean for them.